 - Peter Hoban, who landed in Allegany (Allegheny) County, Pennsylvania in 1872

-- Edward Hoban, who came to Nebraska in 1889
+- Edward Hoban, who settled in Nebraska in 1889

 Hoban Settlers in Canada in the 19th Century

-- James Hoban, aged 24, a labourer, arrived in Saint John, NB in 1834 aboard the brig "Breeze" from Dublin
+- James Hoban, aged 24, a labourer, who arrived in Saint John, New Brunswick in 1834 aboard the brig "Breeze" from Dublin, Ireland

-- Anne Hoban, aged 24, arrived in Saint John, NB in 1834 aboard the brig "Breeze" from Dublin
+- Anne Hoban, aged 24, who arrived in Saint John, New Brunswick in 1834 aboard the brig "Breeze" from Dublin, Ireland

-- Patrick Hoban, aged 2, arrived in Saint John, NB in 1834 aboard the brig "Breeze" from Dublin
+- Patrick Hoban, aged 2, who arrived in Saint John, New Brunswick in 1834 aboard the brig "Breeze" from Dublin, Ireland

 - Robert Hoban, who arrived in Halifax, Nova Scotia in 1843

-- Catherine Hoban, who came to Quebec in 1847
+- Catherine Hoban, who settled in Quebec in 1847

 Hoban Settlers in Australia in the 19th Century